-- (a) Field blanks are prepared according to 9.2.4.; - (b) The field blank level is acceptable if artefact peaks are no greater than 10 percent of the typical areas of the VOCs and carbonyl compounds of interest;

-- (c) Desorption efficiency of VOCs and carbonyl compounds should be checked according to ISO 16000-3 and ISO 16000-6; - (d) The collection efficiency can be assessed by using back-up tubes or taking samples of different sampling volumes less than the safe sampling volume; - (e) Repeatability of the measuring method shall be determined, e.g. using collection and analysis of duplicate samples - a coefficient of variation ≤15 percent (ISO 16000-3 and ISO 16000-6) from the duplicate measurements should be reached; - (f) The recovery of C6 to C16 hydrocarbons shall be 95 percent mass fraction (ISO 16000-6); - (g) Documentation illustrating traceable calibrations for temperature, humidity, and flow measurements.
+- (a) Field blanks are prepared according to 9.2.4; - (a) The field blank level is acceptable if artefact peaks are no greater than 10 % of the typical areas of the substances of interest; - (c) Desorption efficiency of VOCs and carbonyl compounds should be checked according to ISO 16000-3 and ISO 16000-6; - (d) The collection efficiency can be assessed by using back-up tubes or taking samples of different sampling volumes less than the safe sampling volume; - (e) Repeatability of the measuring method shall be determined, e.g. using collection and analysis of duplicate samples a coefficient of variation \leq 15 % (ISO 16000-3 and ISO 16000-6) from the duplicate measurements should be reached; - (f) The recovery of C6 to C16 hydrocarbons shall be 95 % mass fraction (ISO 16000-6);

-Annex I
+(g) Documentation illustrating traceable calibrations for temperature, humidity, and flow measurements.

-Whole vehicle chamber
+Annex 1 Whole vehicle chamber

-- 1. Test Vehicle.
+- 1. Test Vehicle

-- 2. Vehicle Sampling Point Location.
+- 2. Vehicle Sampling Point Location

 - 3. Chamber Sampling Point Location, 1 meter from vehicle 1 meter from floor.

-- 4. Chamber Temperature Measurement Location.
+- 4. Chamber Temperature Measurement Location

-- 5. Chamber Humidity Measurement Location.
+- 5. Chamber Humidity Measurement Location

-- 6. Mass Flow Sample System.
+- 6. Mass Flow Sample System

-- 7. Background Samples, 2 Tubes and 2 Cartridges, one is a backup.
+- 7. Background Samples (2 Tubes & 2 Cartridges)

-- 8. Field Blank.
+- 8. Field Blank

 - 9. Solar Load Area, uniform area extending 0.5 meters beyond glass of vehicle.

 - 10. Solar Load Measurement Location, top center of roof.

-- 11. Exhaust Duct.
+- 11. Exhaust Duct

-Annex II

-Sampling position
+Annex 2 Sampling position

-- 1. Vehicle Sampling Point Location, 50 centimeters from top of steering wheel to bottom of headrest. - 2.
-Steering Wheel, in up and in most position. - 3.
-Headrest in lowest position. - 4.
-Seat in rearmost and lowest position with seatback at about $90^{\circ}$ from seat bottom.
+- Vehicle Sampling Point Location, 50 centimeters from top of steering wheel to bottom of headrest.
+Steering Wheel, in up and in most position.
+Headrest in lowest position.
+Seat in rearmost and lowest position with seatback at about 90° from seat bottom.

-Annex III

-Test schedule
+Annex 3 Test Schedule